DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 *Well, he is one of the main villains of the game (and possibly the follower), so he, like all others, deserves attention too.
-What is funny is that he looks very similar to my nord character preset, just younger.*
+What is funny is that he looks similar to my nord character preset, just younger.*

 ### [Helgen Reborn](https://www.nexusmods.com/skyrimspecialedition/mods/5673?tab=files)